johnthagen/clion-cppcheck/README.md

 ### 1.0.1 - 2016-01-11

-Fix possible out of bounds line number when ``cppcheck`` gets out of sync with in-memory file.
+Fix possible out of bounds line number when Cppcheck gets out of sync with in-memory file.

 ### 1.0.0 - 2016-01-07